 A "dialer" is a component that can automatically make calls to phone numbers.
-Generally when a person is reached the aim is to connect to the right employee.
-A dialer is used to remove the manual work or entering numbers or clicking on numbers and also to take away the need for employees to actually wait to see if a person answers.
+It is used to avoid the work of manually calling numbers and also spares the employees to actually wait to see if a person answers their phone.

-An efficient dialer can produce a significant increase in the productivity of a team who need to call up contacts on the phone.
+An efficient dialer can increase the productivity of a team which needs to call contacts on the phone significantly.

-There are many different terms used to describe dialers, for example, predictive dialers, adaptive dialers, power dialers, dynamic dialers, progressive dialers, automatic dialers and auto dialers.
-These different terms can be confusing and as you'll see if you read on, they are not really very clear or well-defined.
-The words used do not matter as much as understanding what work flows and processes can be enabled by a particular dialer product.
+Many different terms are used to describe dialers, like predictive dialers, adaptive dialers, power dialers, dynamic dialers, progressive dialers, automatic dialers and auto dialers.
+These different terms can be confusing and as you'll see if you keep reading, they are not very clear or well-defined.
+The terms used do not matter as much as understanding which workflows and processes can be enabled by which dialer product.

 Jargon buster: predictive vs power vs dynamic etc